O JARGON BUSTER

 - English multi-day event, held in

-avoiding the years with a Scottish or Welsh equivalent.
+August every fourth year, avoiding the years with a Scottish or Welsh

-the Lake District.
-Web site.
+consecutive days in the Lake District.
+Web

 - Lap

-- The section of a relay course run by
+- The section of a relay course

-Thus a three-person relay has three laps.
+run by a single person.
+Thus a three-person relay has

 - LDWA